Washington commercial landlords could get coronavirus relief on tax bills under new Assessor proposal

 The assessor’s plan, he said, could help him offer more flexible payment plans to tenants like nail salons and hairdressers that have been closed since mid-March.

 The economic pain of the pandemic, though, hasn’t been equally distributed.
 Industrial, multifamily and office properties have largely been spared, according to data on commercial mortgage delinquencies from research firm Trepp.
-The assessor said his plan accounts for that, and wouldn’t give freebies to businesses that weren’t impacted — or to those already underwater before the pandemic hit.
+The assessor said his plan accounts for that, and that he wouldn’t give freebies to businesses that weren’t impacted — or to those already underwater before the pandemic hit.

 Commercial property owners who’ve seen a 20% or greater drop in rent collections since the start of the coronavirus emergency could petition for a reduction in their tax bill, according to the proposed legislation.
 The amount of the reduction would be based on how long businesses in the space were closed due to the state’s “Stay Home, Stay Healthy” order.